syncfusion-content/winui-docs/winui/Masked-TextBox/Getting-Started.md

 ## Setting the prompt character

-Displays prompt character for the absence of your input in the mask and its default value is ‘_’.
-You can set the custom prompt character using `PromptChar` property.
+Every single mask displays a prompt character ('_') in the absence of your input.
+You can customize this prompt character by using the `PromptChar` property."

 {% tabs %}
 {% highlight C# %}